awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-sharepoint.md

 --------

-# Getting started with a Microsoft SharePoint data source \(Console\)<a name="getting-started-sharepoint"></a>
+# Getting started with a Microsoft SharePoint data source \(console\)<a name="getting-started-sharepoint"></a>

 You can use the Amazon Kendra console to get started indexing a Microsoft SharePoint data source\.
 When you use the console you specify the connection information you need to index the contents of the SharePoint data source\.

 Use the following procedure to create a basic SharePoint data source using the default configuration\.
-The procedure assumes you created an index following step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
+The procedure assumes you created an index following step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.

 **To create a SharePoint data source using the Amazon Kendra console**